NG-NEST/ng-nest/lib/ng-nest/ui/steps/examples/en_US/default/index/readme.md

 ---
 order: 3
-label: '起始序号'
+label: 'Starting sequence'
 ---

-使用 `startIndex` 属性来设置起始序号。
+Use the `startIndex` property to set the starting index.